 CONDUCT OF THE HEARING.
-All arbitrators do not all conduct the arbitration hearing in a similar manner.
+Arbitrators do not conduct all arbitration hearings in a similar manner.
 The arbitration rules should be carefully reviewed in this regard.
-If these rules are vague as to how the hearing will be conducted, as many are, the user should request further information from the ADR provider on the process to be used in advance of the hearing.
+If these rules are vague as to how the hearing will be conducted, as many are, the user should request further information from the DR provider on the process to be used in advance of the hearing.

 Arbitrations resemble trials.
-Usually they take place in a large private conference room.
+They usually take place in a large private conference room.
 Parties can be represented by counsel or can represent themselves.
 Insurance claims representatives can appear on behalf of their insureds at the arbitration hearing, or they can have defense counsel appear, often depending on the value and legal complexity of the case.

 STIPULATIONS.
-The arbitrator often starts by making introductory remarks and explains the process he or she wishes to follow during the course of the hearing.
+The arbitrator often starts by making introductory remarks and explains the process they wish to follow during the course of the hearing.
 Any stipulations that can be entered into by the parties should be made prior to the commencement of the hearing.
 For example, the defendant may wish to stipulate as to liability with the only issue submitted to the arbitrator being the extent of damages.
-Or, the parties may be able to stipulate as to offsets that are to be taken from a gross award, such as for Personal Injury Protection benefits received by the claimant in an automobile bodily injury claim being arbitrated.
+Or, the parties may be able to stipulate as to offsets that are to be taken from a gross award, such as for Personal Injury Protection [PIP] benefits received by the claimant in an automobile bodily injury claim being arbitrated.